YU000jp/logseq-plugin-some-menu-extender/README.md

 - Open the plugin settings screen and do the necessary changes.
 By default, several items are set to "off" in the initial configuration.

 ---

-## Showcase / Questions / Ideas / Help

-Go to the [discussion](https://github.com/YU000jp/logseq-plugin-some-menu-extender/discussions) tab to ask and find this kind of things.

 ## Author